 Fairway Woods

-As Ian Woosnam once said:.
+As Ian Woosnam once put it:

 The right club makes all the difference.